AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     }
 }
 ```
-And finally we can resume the main thread by using ResumeThread(proc_info.hThread)
+And finally we can resume the main thread by using ResumeThread(proc_info.hThread).

+## Creating malicious executable

+In this part, We will create a HelloWorld executable that show a message box.